 - Evaluate and update the City tree ordinance and other policies;

 - Educate and engage the community with community partners to inform the development of an Urban Forestry Management Plan; and

 - Provide opportunities for the public to learn about how to plant and maintain healthy trees.

 La Mesa Community Forestry project partners include:

 The City of La Mesa’s Give-A-Tree Program is a formal tree donation program to grow La Mesa’s tree canopy.
-Donors deposit $200 into the Give-A-Tree account through the Finance Division at City Hall.
-Then details such as the type of tree, location, time and date of planting are established in partnership with the Park Department.
+Donors make a donation of $250 then details such as the type of tree, location, time and date of planting are established in partnership with the Parks Department.
 A plaque is engraved with the name of the person for whom the tree was planted and added to the Give-A-Tree Plaque which hangs at City Hall.
-Please call 619.667.1450 for more information.
+Please call 619.667.1319 for more information.